fitbenchmarking/fitbenchmarking/docs/source/concept/how/BenchmarkingParadigm.rst

 Performance Profile
 -------------------

-With each test FitBenchmarking also produces a Dolan-Moré performance profile.
+With each test FitBenchmarking also produces a Dolan-Moré performance profile:

 .. figure:: ../../../images/example_pp.png
 	    :alt: Example Performance Profile

 The solvers appearing in the top left corner may be considered the best performing on this test set.
-See `Dolan and Moré (2001) <https://link.springer.com/article/10.1007/s101070100263>`
+See `Dolan and Moré (2001) <https://link.springer.com/article/10.1007/s101070100263>`_
 for more information.